BecWagner/BecWagner.github.io/_posts/2019-06-30-Kscope19-Wednesday-Session-with-Heli.md

 And through that diversity makes itself boundless.

-One life, one person alond can do nothing.
+One life, one person alone can do nothing.

 But they are never alone.

-When they act, they touch others' lives in way
+When they act, they touch others' lives in ways

 More complex and more moving than can ever be anticipated.